General Dynamics Corp

 General Dynamics previously manufactured the chassis and other key components for the Israeli military's 386 Namer (Leopard) armored personnel carriers (APCs), which are considered "the most protected armored armored combat vehicle[s] in the world."
 Namer APCs have been used in multiple assaults on the Gaza Strip—for example, in 2014.
 In 2017, the Israeli military signed a $310 million contract with General Dynamics to produce components for these armored vehicles.

-General Dynamics is the primary contractor for the U.S. Department of Homeland Security's (DHS) Automated Biometric Identity System (IDENT), "the central DHS-wide system for storage and processing of biometric and associated biographic information."
+General Dynamics is the primary contractor for the Automated Biometric Identity System (IDENT), “the central DHS-wide system for storage and processing of biometric and associated biographic information.”
 DHS uses IDENT to store, match, process, and share biometric and biographic information on over 230 million individuals.
+The initial contract for IDENT was awarded in 2015 to CSRA, which was acquired by General Dynamics three years later.

 IDENT is an essential tool used by U.S. Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE), as well as local and state police, for tracking, monitoring, and detaining immigrants.
-It was critical in facilitating the Secure Communities program, an ICE program directly responsible for an estimated 450,000 deportations between 2008 and 2014 alone.
+It was critical in facilitating the Secure Communities program, an ICE program that was directly responsible for an estimated 450,000 deportations between 2008 and 2014 alone.

-US-Mexico Border Remote Video Surveillance System
+US-Mexico Border Surveillance

 Family Separation